Kate Hutton: Public outreach

 Starting in the 1980s and 1990s, Hutton regularly appeared in the media alone and sometimes with her United States Geological Survey colleague Dr. Lucy Jones to inform the public about recent earthquakes in Southern California and abroad.
 Hutton was “very successful and highly valued” at Caltech because of her ability to communicate complex topics clearly and accurately to the public.
 Hutton was also sought out by international news organizations from Japan, Korea, Sweden, and France for her explanations of earthquakes.
 According to LA Weekly, "Hutton strikes just the right balance between calm and caution" in explaining earthquake science to viewers.

-Personal
+Personal life

 Hutton is a licensed amateur radio (ham radio) operator and has been involved with the Palm Springs Hamfest.
 She is also the Section Traffic Manager for the Los Angeles Section of the American Radio Relay League, which calls itself "the national association for amateur radio."

 Hutton has been an out lesbian since 1984, and is often listed as a "lesbian icon."
-She gave a tour of the Caltech seismology lab for the Los Angeles Gay and Lesbian Scientists group and ended up dating the tour group's leader that year.
+She gave a tour of the Caltech seismology lab for the Los Angeles Gay and Lesbian Scientists group.

 Hutton was the consulting seismologist for the 1990 monster movie Tremors starring Kevin Bacon.
 She also appeared in the 1981 Nostradamus documentary-movie The Man Who Saw Tomorrow.